 The City of Seattle makes significant investments to clean up trash resulting from the homelessness crisis.
-The numbers below have been updated to reflect amounts collected as of October 31, 2018.
+The numbers below have been updated to reflect amounts collected during all of 2018.

-Encampment Trash (Litter bag) pilot program: In January 2017, Seattle Public Utilities (SPU) began a pilot program to collect trash from unsanctioned encampments and from areas where RV camping is frequent.
+Encampment trash (Litter bag) pilot program: In January 2017, Seattle Public Utilities (SPU) began a pilot program to collect trash from unsanctioned encampments and from areas where RV camping is frequent.
 Working with other City departments and community partners, SPU gives out litter bags and conducts regular and on-call pick-ups.
-The pilot has collected 700,330 pounds of trash – an average of about 31,800 pounds a month.
+The pilot has collected 718,350 pounds of trash – an average of about 31,233 pounds a month.

 Syringes: In August 2016, SPU launched a program to collect syringes through complaints as well as special disposal boxes in City public rights-of-way and small bathroom units in City parks.
 The pilot has collected more than 145,916 syringes.